Sort & Filter in Excel

 Two new options will now appear.

-Select All Search Results will be automatically selected, but it can be unselected and only individual search results selected.
+Select All Search Results will be automatically selected, but it can be unselected, and only individual search results selected.

 Custom AutoFilter

-Custom AutoFilter enables us to filter data based on two criteria, with both And and Or available.
+Custom AutoFilter enables us to filter data based on two criteria, with both And and Or logic available.

 • equals,